Bad Hunting (Daughter of the Wildings, Book 2)

 This part of the Bads was known as Onetree, because it was within sight of the only full-size tree known to grow in the Bads.
 From this distance, the tree looked like nothing more than a thick trunk splitting off into several crooked, bare branches.
 The dusty track Silas and Lainie were following stretched southwest past the tree and on endlessly into the distance through bare, rocky dirt, sparse scrubgrass, and low-growing cactuses.
 Eventually it would lead them to the town of Ripgap, where, according to the message from the Mage Council, Garis Horden would meet them.
 The track showed no signs that anyone had passed this way in days, if not months.

-The midafternoon sun beat down mercilessly.
+The mid-afternoon sun beat down mercilessly.
 The sky was empty of all but the thinnest wisps of clouds, even above the distant, scattered clusters of jagged hills, where rainclouds would have formed first if they were going to appear at all.
 Rain would have been welcome for the relief from the heat and to refill their canteens and the horses’ waterskins, which were running low.

 At least the absence of clouds meant there was no chance today of dust storms.
-The giant dust storms that blew up when powerful downdrafts from summer thunderstorms swept down from the hills might not be as deadly as heat or thirst, but they were pretty damned unpleasant.
-Silas and Lainie had already ridden out one such storm, huddled with the horses behind a shield to keep the blowing dirt and sand from stinging their eyes, scouring their skin, and clogging their noses and lungs.
+The giant dust storms that blew up when powerful downdrafts from summer thunderstorms swept down from the hills might not be quite as deadly as heat or thirst, but they were pretty damned unpleasant.
+Silas and Lainie had already ridden out one such storm, huddled with the horses behind a shield of power to keep the blowing dirt and sand from stinging their eyes, scouring their skin, and clogging their noses and lungs.
 Rumors said that the heaviest storms could bury a man, or even a house, two measures deep.

 According to Silas’s sketchy map of the Wildings, Ripgap was only two more days away, and Silas had never looked forward to reaching civilization, or what passed for it out here, so badly.